junxit/us-congress-bills-115/metadata.md

 - 2017-11-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-11-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
 - 2017-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2017-11-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.